 What is Magento JS Bundling?

 Magento JS bundling is a technique used to reduce the number of page requests by combining them in bundles.
-This way, instead of loading hundreds of JS files, the browser
+This way, instead of loading hundreds of JS files, the browser has to load only a few bundles.

 Magento allows you to manage this and track products will low stock in reports (Reports > Products > Low Stock).